Cloé Lacasse: Personal life

 In 2017, Lacasse stated she was working towards applying for Icelandic citizenship, and said it would be an honour for her to be named to the Icelandic national team.
 In June 2019, the Icelandic Judicial Affairs and Education Committee recommended that Lacasse's application to be granted Icelandic citizenship be approved.
 On June 19, 2019, she was officially granted Icelandic citizenship but, as described above, she was ultimately ruled ineligible to play for Iceland.

+In December 2025, Lacasse announced her engagement.